kivy/kivy-designer/docs/source/installation.rst

     cd kivy-designer
     pip install -Ur requirements.txt

-To install the FileBrowser, enter a console (on windows use kivy.bat in the kivy folder):
+To install the XPopup enter a console (on Windows use kivy.bat in the kivy folder):

 ::

-    garden install filebrowser
+    garden install xpopup

 With the prerequisites installed, you can use the designer: